 The responses to this question make clear again that interviewees believe that inequality must be reduced and, again, views of left and right-wing voters differ.
 Left-wing voters believe that public institutions should concentrate on securing public services and increasing fiscal pressure progressively.
-María, who voted for the PSOE, argues: "III believe that the government does have a role to play in economic inequality.
+María, who voted for the PSOE, argues: "[I] believe that the government does have a role to play in economic inequality.
 It must harden the policy of taxing the richest."
-Likewise, Marta, who also votes for the socialists, claims: "Ithe government] must promote the public services doesn't have to be efficient.
+Likewise, Marta, who also votes for the socialists, claims: "[the government] must promote the public sector.
+Public services don't have to be profitable, they have to be efficient.
 The philosophy of public services doesn't have to be to earn money but to be good services."